 6.1.6 Article 50(4) of the EU NCER states “Each TSO shall review the relevant measures of its system defence plan in accordance with paragraph 3 before any substantial change in the configuration of the grid”.
 This requirement relates to the need to review the System Defence Plan prior to making any changes to the Transmission System (for example major reinforcement made to the Transmission System as a result of load or generation growth which would need to be factored into the System Defence Plan).
 Within GB there is an obligation to refresh the System Defence Plan and System Restoration Plan, noting that the System Defence Plan refers to the Frequency Risk Control Report (FRCR) which is to be reviewed at least annually.
-The Test Plan will be updated as necessary to reflect to the System Defence Plan or System Restoration Plans.
 The Transmission System is also designed and operated to the requirements of the Security and Quality of Supply Standard (SQSS) which accounts for new connections and reinforcements.
-In addition, and through internal and external investigations, learning points arising from System events, the development of internal procedures, training and authorisation beyond those already in existence updates will be introduced to the System Defence Plan, System Restoration Plan and industry codes to improve the reliability and robustness of the System and ensure its timely re-establishment in the event of a disturbance.
+In addition, and through internal and external investigations, learning points arising from System events, the development of internal procedures, training and authorisation beyond those already in existence updates will be introduced to the System Defence Plan, System Restoration Plan and included in the industry codes to improve the reliability and robustness of the System and ensure its timely re-establishment in the event of a disturbance.

 6.1.7 Article 50(5) of the EU NCER states “When the TSO identifies the need to adapt the system defence plan, it shall amend its system defence plan and implement these amendments in accordance with points (c) and (d) of Article 4(2) and Articles 11 and 12”.
 In summary there will be a need to update the System Defence Plan as the System and the type of plant connected to it evolves.
 When the System Defence Plan is updated, this shall follow the same process as defined in EU NCER Article 4(2) and Articles 11 and 12 in the same way that the current System Defence Plan has been prepared.